open-traffic-generator/otgen/README.md

    * `location` string of the OTG `ports` section depends on traffic generator ports available for the test
    * MAC addresses for OTG `flows` change only after re-deployment of containerized traffic generator components, and don't change in hardware setups

-For such parameters it may be more convinient to change default values used by `otgen` instead of specifying them as command-line arguments.
+For such parameters it may be more convenient to change default values used by `otgen` instead of specifying them as command-line arguments.

 Environmental variables is one of the mechanisms used by `otgen` to control default values.
 See below the full list of the variables recognized by `otgen` to redefine default values.